konradmlecz/Calculator-dHondta-/README.md

 1. You may select numbers committees and mandates.
 2. Later you define names of committees and amount of votes.
 3. Then you app displays division mandates.
-4. You read further info.
+4. You may read further info.

 # Technology